akshay123/RabbitMQRequestResponse/README.md

 # RabbitMQRequestResponse
 A sample that shows how to run RabbitMQ / RPC style communication using .NET Core.

+## Findings
+It usually takes *~ 2 ms* to perform RPC async messaging between client and server.

 ## Installation
 https://www.rabbitmq.com/install-homebrew.html#installation